 The Aging and Disability Services Division, in collaboration with the Ombudsman Program, has been working with local law enforcement, legal practitioners and other volunteers to spread awareness of elder abuse by educating the community through informational seminars and visits to long term care facilities.
 By volunteering your time with organizations such as these and attending their seminars, we can ensure that all seniors in long term care facilities will receive the care they deserve.

 For nearly two decades, the Elder Law Attorneys and staff at the Law Offices of Lee A. Drizin have helped hundreds of individuals and families who have been victims of elder abuse, neglect and financial exploitation.
-If you or someone you know has fallen victim to any of these crimes, please contact our law firm at 702-798-4955 to speak to a caring and experienced elder law attorney.
+If you or someone you know has fallen victim to any of these crimes, please contact our law firm at 702-798-4955 to speak with a caring and experienced elder law attorney.